katjaweb/running-assistant-rag/README.md

 The script performs the following:

 - Loads question-answer documents and ground truth data
-- Initializes a fresh Qdrant collection with vector configuration (using cosine distance and 512-dimensional embeddings).
+- Initializes a Qdrant collection with vector configuration (using cosine distance and 512-dimensional embeddings).
 - Embeds documents using the jinaai/jina-embeddings-v2-small-en model.
 - Builds and upserts vector points into Qdrant, attaching metadata as payloads.
 - Initializes the PostgreSQL database schema by executing the init_db() function.
 - Logs all key steps and metrics for debugging and monitoring.

-**Conversation & Feedback Database Module:** The module `app/db.py` provides utility functions for managing conversation and feedback data in a PostgreSQL database for the Running Assistant application.
-It enables schema initialization, saving of user interactions, and retrieval of stored data for analysis or monitoring.

-- Initializes the database schema with conversations and feedback tables.
-- Saves structured user conversation data along with token usage, costs, and evaluation metadata.
-- Stores user feedback linked to specific conversations.
-- Retrieves recent conversations and aggregates feedback statistics.

-This module is used as part of a larger application pipeline, such as during the Qdrant indexing process or inside the Streamlit frontend.

 **RAG-Pipeline:** This pipeline answers user questions by combining document retrieval with generative AI.
 It includes the following components: